microsoft/winget-pkgs/AUTHORING_MANIFESTS.md

 ### How to make pre-release versions available

-Usually, just appending the appropriate term to the mainline PackageIdentifier is enough.
+If the pre-release versions have different metadata, then just appending the appropriate term to the mainline PackageIdentifier might be enough.
 The appropriate term would depend on how the developers refer to their early releases  - such as `.alpha`, `.beta`, `.pre`,  `.rc`, etc. And this new PackageIdentifier would replace the mainline PackageIdentifier in pre-release manifests, manifest names, and manifest paths.

 Some examples:

+Microsoft.OpenSSH:

+- Mainline PackageIdentifier: `Microsoft.OpenSSH`
+- Mainline Repository path: ./manifests/m/Microsoft/OpenSSH

+- Beta PackageIdentifier: `Microsoft.OpenSSH.Beta`
+- Beta Repository path: ./manifests/m/Microsoft/OpenSSH/Beta

+Microsoft Edge:

 - Mainline PackageIdentifier: `Microsoft.Edge`
 - Mainline Repository path: ./manifests/m/Microsoft/Edge
+- AppsAndFeaturesEntries:
+  - DisplayName: Microsoft Edge
+  - UpgradeCode: '{883C2625-37F7-357F-A0F4-DFAF391B2B9C}'

 - Beta PackageIdentifier: `Microsoft.Edge.Beta`
 - Beta Repository path: ./manifests/m/Microsoft/Edge/Beta

-- Mainline PackageIdentifier: `Microsoft.OpenSSH`
-- Mainline Repository path: ./manifests/m/Microsoft/OpenSSH
-- Beta PackageIdentifier: `Microsoft.OpenSSH.Beta`
+- AppsAndFeaturesEntries:
-- Beta Repository path: ./manifests/m/Microsoft/OpenSSH/Beta
+  - DisplayName: Microsoft Edge Beta
+  - UpgradeCode: '{55B884A6-908D-3E59-BDCE-5E4BFA64FA7B}'

 Use the version number that the pre-release software adds to Apps and features Settings page, or other locations including the Registry, so that the WinGet package manager can provide updates to the pre-release version.

-Note: Pre-release PackageIdentifiers are subordinate to mainline PackageIdentifiers - if the pre-release PackageIdentifier is causing an issue in the mainline, then the mainline should have priority and the pre-release should be modified or removed.
+Note: Pre-release PackageIdentifiers are subordinate to mainline PackageIdentifiers.
+If the pre-release PackageIdentifier is causing an issue in the mainline, such as causing an upgrade loop by having an identical UpgradeCode, then the mainline should have priority and the pre-release version should be modified or removed.

+### Support for release channels (released, beta, alpha)

+Notes, ideas, and discussion on how to implement and support release channels is ongoing in [a winget-cli issue](https://github.com/microsoft/winget-cli/issues/147).

+## Troubleshooting

+###  Display Version Overlap:

+- Can be caused by the PackageVersion differring from the DisplayVersion at any point in the manifest history, and the fix is to add the PackageVersion to every manifest.
+Another option is to remove the manifests where they differ.
+- Actual log example: `2024-01-31T22:16:48.6603831Z ##[error] Manifest Error: DisplayVersion declared in the manifest has overlap with existing DisplayVersion range in the index.
+Existing DisplayVersion range in index: [ [5.17.5 (31030), 5.17.5 (31030)]]`
+- DisplayVersion is treated as a range, from the lowest manifest version in the repo to the highest.
+- This might lead to unexpected matching situations.
+For example, if the version ranges are 5.17.2 to 5.17.29988, and a PR's version is 5.17.5, then it falls inside that range.
+- In the future, it might be changed from a range, to an array of known manifest DisplayVersions, and require exact matching.

+### Scope swapping, accidental side-by-side installs, and one of the packages refuses to upgrade:

+- This issue appears to be common to MSI installers.
+- When installing to `%LOCALAPPDATA%` for `user` scope, the software package's registry entries are added to `HKEY_LOCAL_MACHINE` instead of `HKEY_CURRENT_USER`.
+- This makes the `user` scope software package appear to be of `machine` scope instead.
+  - Related to Winget incorrectly detects per-user MSI scope (No applicable update found) winget-cli#3011
+- So a user can only get a "user" scope when installing for the first time, unless one of the below Workarounds is in place.
+- This means, for subsequent upgrades through `winget upgrade`, the user will end up getting the "machine" scope installation.
+  - A dual (or side-by-side) installation of the package (both user and machine scope) will result.
+  - And both of these may show up in `winget list` and other places which list installed packages, causing confusion.
+Especially when one of the packages refuses to upgrade.
+- Workarounds:
+  - Package maintainers can remove `user` scope from packages,
+  - Technical users can still retain the user scope install if they want by passing the args to the installer on update.
+For example:

+` winget upgrade Package.Identifier --custom "MSIINSTALLPERUSER=1"`

+### Upgrade always available for one package.

+This issue is slightly different from scope swapping above, in that there's only one version of the package installed.
+It can be caused by a few different situations:

+- Two manifests have the same data.
+If both the variants use the same DisplayName, ProductCode, Publisher and other package matching related information, then an existing install of a stable package may be mapped to a higher available version of a pre-release version by WinGet, even if the PackageIdentifiers are different.
+The fix is to remove the lower-version manifest.
+- Version schema changes significantly - or changes between string and semantic.
+If a letter is added to one version number, then it can cause this issue with every version of the package.
+The fix is to remove manifests with the previous version schema, and only offer those with the latest schema.
+- Installer not writing accurate version data to the Windows Registry - either every installer writes the same version number, do not write a version number, do not write a consistent or accurate version number or have a similar issue with the version data in the registry.
+The fix here is to add the Apps and features metadata described above.

+### For a package that always writes the same version to registry:

+Our package manager could update the Windows Registry, modify the installer nodes, and set DisplayVersion for the installer.
+But if the user or application performed any activity (reinstall, repair, update, uninstall, etc) outside of the package manager, then it would overwrite, or not write, this data.
+The DisplayVersion must be unique for every version of a package.
+If all versions of this package write the same DisplayVersion to Control Panel, then the best option is to only offer the latest version of the package.
+This situation is similar to the situation for vanity URLs, which always host the latest version of the package.